 Vouchers and requisitions sent directly to purchasing and accounts payable will be re-routed to ORP for approval and may delay the turnaround time for processing.

-The Office of Research and Projects Fiscal Management is required to negotiate for the University with the U.S. Department of Health and Human Services a pre-determined rate for each fiscal year that is binding upon all other Federal agencies and is recognized by most other funding agencies.
-In general, full recovery of F&A costs is provided on all federally sponsored research grants and on all National Science Foundation training grants.
+F&A Rates are developed under the requirements of the U.S. Office of Management and Budget Circular A-21, Cost Principles for Educational Institutions.
+The rates are calculated according to the F&A Cost Rate Agreement for SIUE and negotiated with our cognizant federal audit agency, the Department of Health and Human Services Division of Cost Allocation.
+The Office of Research and Projects is required to negotiate for the University with the U.S. Department of Health and Human Services a pre-determined rate for each fiscal year that is binding upon all other Federal agencies and is recognized by most other funding agencies.
+In general, full recovery of F&A costs is provided on all federally sponsored research grants.
 Public Service/Instructional and Training grants from other federal agencies may not allow full recovery and may be limited by a pre-determined rate based on total direct costs (TDC) or MTDC.
 Often times that rate is 8%.

 AIS (Administrative Information System) Reports